Peppermint

 Greek mythology offers a darker origin story.
 The nymph Mentha caught the eye of Hades, which enraged his wife Persephone.
 In jealous fury, she transformed Mentha into the plant we know today.
 This tale explains why ancient Greeks considered peppermint sacred, using it in religious ceremonies and festivals.

 Medieval monasteries cultivated extensive peppermint gardens.
-Monks scattered fresh leaves across floors to welcome visitors with invigorating scent.
+Monks scattered fresh leaves across floors to welcome visitors with an invigorating scent.
 This practice became a symbol of hospitality throughout Europe.
 The herb’s cooling properties earned it the nickname “herb of virtue” during hot summers.

 European folklore credited peppermint with protective powers.
 Fresh leaves hung in doorways supposedly warded off evil spirits and invited good fortune.
 Dried leaves filled protective sachets and charm bags.

-Village healers recommended peppermint tea before important decisions, believing it cleared the mind and enhanced wisdom.
-Many cultures incorporated the herb into purification rituals and spiritual cleansing ceremonies.
+• Many cultures incorporated the herb into purification rituals and spiritual cleansing

 herbal tea, tea, herbs